userradu/angular-master-guard/README.md

 The guards are not executed in order if there are async guards.

 If a guard(sync or async) returns false, any async guard will be canceled/not executed.

+### CanLoad

+If there are multiple sync guards and one guard returns false, then the other guards will not be executed.

+The guards are not executed in order if there are sync and async guards.

+The guards will be executed in order if they are all async.